officelearn/azure-docs.sv-se/articles/iot-edge/module-development.md

 ---
-title: Utveckla moduler för Azure IoT Edge | Microsoft Docs
+title: Develop modules for Azure IoT Edge | Microsoft Docs
-description: Utveckla anpassade moduler för Azure IoT Edge som kan kommunicera med runtime och IoT Hub
+description: Develop custom modules for Azure IoT Edge that can communicate with the runtime and IoT Hub
 author: kgremban
 manager: philmea
 ms.author: kgremban